Munroe Bergdorf: Activism

+She participated in a plea to end the Gaza genocide in 2024 and the Together For Palestine concert in 2025.

 Writing and other ventures

 In 2023, Bergdorf published her book Transitional.
 In 2025, she published her book Talk to Me.

 Bergdorf presents Queerpiphany on MTV UK.

 Bergdorf hosts the podcast The Way We Are.

 Bergdorf's documentary, Love & Rage, premiered in the UK in June 2025.

-Honors and recognition
+Honours and recognition

 In July 2019, Bergdorf was awarded an honorary doctorate from the University of Brighton in recognition of her campaigning for transgender rights.

 In November 2021, Bergdorf was recognised as British Community Trailblazer at the fifth annual Gay Times Honours celebration in London.
 She was presented the award by Ellie Goulding and also featured as one of the cover stars for the Honours edition of the magazine.
 Having been named Changemaker of the Year in 2018 by Cosmopolitan UK, she became the first transgender person to feature on the front cover of that magazine with its 50th anniversary issue, published on 21 January 2022.

 In November 2023, UN Women named Bergdorf as its first UK Champion.

+In 2025, she was featured on the cover of Glamour UK as one of the Women of the Year, alongside others including Bel Priestley, Danielle St James, Mya Mehmi and Shon Faye.